 - Redbridge Careers Service (Connexions)

 - School Nurse

 How does the school support students’ medical needs?

 The details of all student’s medical needs are kept on a central database.
 The NHS Associated School Nurse visits the school regularly and provides up-to-date information on students medical needs.

-For those students whose medical needs are severe, or pose a high risk, care plans are drawn up by Mrs Warwicker and the School Nurse.
+For those students whose medical needs are severe, or pose a high risk, care plans are drawn up by Mrs Fordjour and the School Nurse.